radroid/auto-project-builder/README.md

 print(f'Path to the folder containing the project folder: {pb.path}') print(f'Path to the project folder: {pb.proj_path}')
 ```
-> You can
+Possible improvements/personalisations you can make:
  - modify the templates to suit your style.
  - go through the ProjectBuilder class to add your own functionality.
  - collaborate with me to improve the project. :smiley:

 ## Contributing
 There are **Two ways** to do this: